 Remember the song “If I Had $1,000,000” by the Barenaked Ladies?
-When the artists recorded that song, $1 million was some serious purchasing power.
+When the artists released that song in 1992, $1 million was some serious purchasing power.
 Fast forward a couple decades and it’s a different story in the Canadian real estate market.

 So who can afford a $1-million home and are you one of these lucky Canadians?
-Let’s take a look at the factors that will determine if you can afford a $1-million home.
+Let’s take a look at the factors that will determine if you can afford a seven-figure home.

 Your down payment